talos-vulndev/afl-dyninst/README.txt

   -s: Number of basic blocks to skip
   -m: minimum size of a basic bock to instrument (default: 1)
   -f: fix dyninst bug to sometimes not save edi/rdi register
+  -S: do not instrument this function (can be specified only once)
   -v: Verbose output

 Switch -l is used to supply the names of the libraries that should